stufus/egresscheck-framework/README.md

 ### Who is the intended audience?

 Penetration testers looking to identify egress channels during engagements, and system administrators who wish to audit their systems to test the basic effectiveness of their firewall configuration.

+## Other (compatible) tools

+You could use CyberIs' Egresser (https://github.com/cyberisltd/Egresser) by Geoff Jones; it was that tool that inspired me to build on the idea and I owe him a shout out for it.
+I haven't implemented a perl egress client because you might as well use the client side portion of that if you need one.